Nsolo Bushcamp has just four chalets all built on timber platforms.

 Usual board basis: Full Board

-Breakfast is usually served around the campfire before the early morning activity.
-A choice of cereals, fruit, juices and fresh muffins are usually set out in a buffet.
-Porridge is heated over the fire whilst toast is prepared to order.
-Occasionally a full hot breakfast is cooked over the fire by the camp's chef.
-On our last visit this included fried eggs, sausages, tomatoes and bacon.
+Breakfast is usually served around the campfire before the early-morning activity.
+A choice of cereals, fresh fruit, juices and fresh pastries are set out in a buffet.
+Porridge is heated over the fire and, on our last visit, toast and eggs were cooked to order.

 Dining style: Group Meals